for a long companionship

-Over time DWR-outfits lose their funktion (e.g. through the straps of a backpack or abrasion through movement).
-Threating them with warmth (room-temperature is emough) after washing can re-activate them.
+Over time DWR-outfits lose their function (e.g. through the straps of a backpack or abrasion through movement).
+Threating them with warmth (room-temperature is enough) after washing can re-activate them.
 Regular washing and impregnating restores the function of outdoor-gear lastingly and extends their durability.

-Use membrane-friendly detergent only, fabric softeners destroy the membrane.
+Use membrane-friendly detergent only (see dirtlej washit), fabric softeners destroy the membrane.

 If fabric softener has been used beforehand, the washing machine must run once without detergent and with clean towels only.

-Regular washing with a gentle cleanser restores the natural water-repellent features and the breathability of the garment.
-Please do not use any normal cleansers.
+Regular washing with a gentle detergent restores the natural water-repellent features and the breathability of the garment.
+Please do not use any normal detergent.
 These are enriched with tensides that leave debris in the spaces of the membrane and thus reduce the breathability.
-Also they are hydrophilic and hence the death of any imprenation agent.
+Also they are hydrophilic and hence the death of any impregnation agent.